Agb5259/Module-20-Challenge/README.md

 Summary:

-The machine learning model shows strong performance, especially in identifying healthy loans, where it achieved perfect scores in accuracy, precision, and recall.
-The model also performs well in identifying high-risk loans, with an accuracy score of 91%, a precision score of 87%, and a recall score of 95%.
+The machine learning model shows strong performance, especially in identifying healthy loans, where it achieved perfect scores in precision and recall.
+The model also performs well in identifying high-risk loans with a precision score of 87% and a recall score of 95%.

 This model is highly recommended due to its high performance across all metrics, especially its ability to accurately identify both healthy and high-risk loans, which is critical for minimizing financial risk.
 The slight trade-off in precision for high-risk loans is offset by the high recall score, suggesting that while some false positives may occur, the model is effective at capturing most high-risk cases.